aerickt/steno-dictionaries/README.md

 To move word by word (equivalent to pressing `Ctrl+Shift` and left/right), `-RB` and `-BG` are used.
 On macOS, `Alt+Shift` is used instead so that will have to be changed.

-For more details see the [Lapwing wiki](https://github.com/aerickt/lapwing-for-beginners/wiki/Chapter-26:-Editing-Text).
+For more details see [Lapwing for Beginners](https://lapwing.aerick.ca/Chapter-26.html).

 #### Commands and keyboard shortcuts